Weekly classes are cancelled until further notice.

-For more videos and audio relaxations, as well as other healthy tips, sign up for our e-newsletter at the bottom or contact us directly.
+For more videos and audio relaxations, as well as other healthy tips, sign up for our e-newsletter at the bottom.

-We offer a variety of wellness opportunities including multi-level yoga classes, yoga teacher training, healthy mind training for businesses, and coaching; all tools to help you discover your highest potential!
+We offer a variety of wellness opportunities including multi-level yoga classes, healthy mind training for businesses, personal coaching and masterminds; all tools to help you discover your highest potential!
 Bhumi’s is a collaborative community of like-minded individuals of all ages and backgrounds who come together to learn about and explore body, mind, and spirit through a combination of holistic practices.
-With the highest professional standards, individualized attention, and all certified teachers.
+We have the highest professional standards and individualized attention.

 Read more about Bhumi’s Yoga history: